kapiltrip/hdlBits/README.md

 I do not use AI to write the HDL code for me.
 I use AI to help manage files, maintain a clean structure, and update sub-directories according to how I want the study archive organized.

 AI is just a tool, and it should never replace human intelligence.
+Also I will be adding personal notes and personal experiences and weaknesses that i felt while solving each question .

 ## Current Status